alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/plan-manage-content/identify-user-needs.md

 * be aware of
 * using (as in a tool or service)

-You should only use ‘understand,’ or ‘be aware of’ if the user needs to know it to fulfil a certain task which you can explain in the ‘So that I…’ part of the user need.
-If the user does not need to take an action as a result of what they’re understanding, it’s not a valid user need.
+You should only use 'understand,' or 'be aware of' if the user needs to know it to fulfil a certain task which you can explain in the 'So that I…' part of the user need.
+If the user does not need to take an action as a result of what they're understanding, it's not a valid user need.

 #### Good example